Art and Design

 Our Art Intent Statement

-Our school's art and design curriculum is based on the 'Development Matters' document and the National Curriculum.
-It follows a progressive long term plan that focuses on skills from Foundation to Year 6, helping pupils' become proficient in drawing, painting, sculpting techniques and other skills.
-The curriculum seeks to build on knowledge and skills over a two-year rolling curriculum (for LS1, LKS2 and UKS2) which is broken down into three main strands: 'we are sketchers', 'we are painters' and 'we are sculptors'.
+Our school's art and design curriculum follows a progressive long term plan that focuses on skills from Foundation to Year 6, helping pupils' become proficient in drawing, painting, sculpting techniques and other skills.
+The curriculum seeks to build on knowledge and skills over a two-year rolling curriculum (for KS1, LKS2 and UKS2) which is broken down into three main strands: 'we are sketchers', 'we are painters' and 'we are sculptors'.

-Each unit of work has been structured to be integrated in a thematic approach, to effectively enhance and deepen the pupils' understanding of key historical or geographical concepts through connections to a class topic.
+Each unit of work has been structured to be integrated into a thematic approach, to effectively enhance and deepen the pupils' understanding of key historical, geographical or science concepts through connections to a class topic.
 Where appropriate, art and design units may be linked to the community or cultural issues to engage our artists in the world around them and to help understand the role they play as individuals.

 Art and design is taught on a half termly basis which alternates with DT.
 These medium term plans each follow four stages: inspire, develop, create and evaluate and allow the teachers to plan lessons from these as well as for the subject to be taught in a consistent fashion across school.